chrisdone/hell/readme.md

 One exception to this rule is avoiding `type String`.
 Sorry, it's hard to justify when `Text` is established.

+Also, avoiding operators, because operators are a bit harder to deal with combined with type applications.

 ### More formal description

 * The language is a simply-typed lambda calculus, with Haskell syntax.